jupiny/ndic/docs/index.rst

 But, make sure that:

 * Ndic is installed
-* Internet network is connected.
+* The user is connected to the Internet.

 Let's get started with some simple examples.